28 Unusual French Potato Chip Flavours Only Available In France

 Bret's chips cèpes (porcini) mushrooms

-I’ll admit, these aren’t the most popular chips.
-I only say that because I rarely see these at the grocery store, but If you love mushrooms, especially porcini mushrooms, you’re going to love these cèpes (porcini) chips.
+These aren’t the most popular chips, but If you love mushrooms, especially porcini mushrooms, you’ll love these cèpes (porcini) chips.
 They definitely have that umami quality.

 Tapenade potato chips